EcoTraining Game Ranger Courses

 Game ranger courses and bush training in Africa

-Nature guide training in Africa: Immerse yourself into Southern Africa’s breathtaking wilderness and take part in an exceptional EcoTraining game ranger course in South Africa, Botswana, Kenya or Zimbabwe – with the chance to obtain an official FGASA qualification.
+Nature guide training in Africa: Immerse yourself into Southern Africa’s breathtaking wilderness and take part in an exceptional EcoTraining game ranger course in South Africa, Botswana, or Kenya – with the chance to obtain an official FGASA qualification.

 You are passionate about nature and wildlife, are yearning for a wilderness adventure amidst Africa’s magical landscapes and even think about a serious career in the safari guide industry?
 For both time out seekers and those looking for a field guide and game ranger job in Africa, South African training course provider EcoTraining offers manifold nature guide and wildlife courses in South Africa, Botswana and other countries in Southern and East Africa.

-From courses with a focus on tracking or wildlife photography to FGASA accredited training programs like a Safari Guide, Field Guide Level 1 or Professional Field Guide training – each EcoTraining course gives participants the chance to experience unspoilt landscapes, to observe wildlife in its natural habitat and to gain a deeper understanding of Southern Africa’s fascinating ecosystems.
+From courses with a focus on tracking or wildlife photography to FGASA endorsed training programs like the Apprentice Field Guide (former Field Guide Level 1) or Professional Field Guide training – each EcoTraining course gives participants the chance to experience unspoiled landscapes, to observe wildlife in its natural habitat and to gain a deeper understanding of Southern Africa’s fascinating ecosystems.

-Depending on which EcoTraining bush training course you decide to join, you can acquire an official FGASA qualification after a final exam at the end of the course (FGASA = Field Guides Association of Southern Africa).
-A FGASA qualification serves as a door opener for finding game ranger jobs in Southern Africa and will help you along your way to becoming a professional safari guide.
-Learn more about EcoTraining and why to book your EcoTraining course through Natucate.
+Depending on which EcoTraining bush-orientated course you decide to join, you can acquire an official FGASA qualification after a final exam at the end of the course (FGASA = Field Guides Association of Southern Africa).
+A FGASA qualification serves as a door opener for finding field guide/game ranger jobs in Southern Africa and will help you along your way to becoming a professional safari guide.
+Learn more about

 Natucate support – Why book with Natucate?